Definition - What does Pseudomenopause mean?

 During in vitro fertilization (IVF), GnRH drugs are used to prevent premature ovulation in order to control the timing of egg release for egg retrieval and fertilization.
 Often FSH is supplemented in order to support the growth of the eggs and uterine lining.

-Although GnRH creates a menopausal state, this is reversible upon removal of the drug.
-The body starts to naturally produce fertility hormones again.
+Although GnRH induces a pseudomenopausal-state, this is reversible when the drug is discontinued and the body starts to naturally produce fertility hormones again.